lifelandman/omUlette/README.md

 ## Notes
 At the time of writing, this exporter is in a very early state.
-It only supports textures and static geometry, although this is eventually planed to change. please note that ***The exporter does NOT currently support unapplied transformations.*** this is also planned to change, but for now please apply all transforms before exporting.
+It only supports textures and static geometry, although this is eventually planed to change.